flux-iac/tofu-controller/docs/References/terraform.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Remediation holds the remediation configuration for when the reconciliation
+<p>Remediation specifies what the controller should do when reconciliation
 fails.
 The default is to not perform any action.</p>
 </td>
 </tr>